Atomwaffen Division: Sonnenkrieg Division (United Kingdom and Europe)

 15 year old Rhianan Rudd allegedly planned blowing up a synagogue and was arrested in October 2020 in the United Kingdom.
 The Home Office dropped the charges after concluding "she had been a victim of trafficking who had been groomed and sexually exploited."
-Rudd was allegedly radicalized by Atomwaffen and ONA.
-She died by suicide on 19 May 2022.
+Rudd was allegedly radicalized by AWD and ONA.
+She died by suicide on May 19, 2022.

 In February 2020, Sonnenkrieg Division became the second far-right group to be banned as a terrorist organization after National Action.

-On September 2, 2020, Harry Vaughan pleaded guilty to 14 terrorism offences and possession of child pornography.
+On September 2, 2020, Harry Vaughan pleaded guilty to 14 terrorism offenses and possession of child pornography.
 Vaughan was connected to both National Action and Sonnenkrieg Division.
 A police search of his house uncovered child pornography, documents showing how to build bombs and detonators, and "satanic, neo-Nazi" ONA books advising rape and murder.
 In addition to this, he was described at the Old Bailey as a firearms enthusiast living with his two young sisters at the time of the arrest.
 In June 2023, Vaughan pleaded guilty to new charges for his production of child pornography.

 On March 2, 2021, the Australian home affairs minister, Peter Dutton, accepted an Australian Security Intelligence Organisation (ASIO) recommendation to label Sonnenkrieg Division a "terrorist organisation", citing their reach into Australia.
 The Sonnenkrieg Division was officially proscribed in Australia on March 22, 2021.

-A Buckinghamshire man planned to attack his Jewish neighbours and broadcast it live in December 2022.
+A Buckinghamshire man planned to attack his Jewish neighbors and broadcast it live in December 2022.
 High Wycombe Youth Court ordered him to take part in a two-year rehabilitation program in 2023.
-It was reported by the Economist that British Atomwaffen members took part in the 2024 United Kingdom riots.
-Telegram channels linked to Atomwaffen also "co-ordinated promotion and planning of riots".
+It was reported by the Economist that British AWD members took part in the 2024 United Kingdom riots.
+Telegram channels linked to AWD also "co-ordinated promotion and planning of riots".

-It was added to the UK's list of Proscribed terrorist groups or organisations in 2021, an order which also contained its NSO name.
+It was added to the UK's list of Proscribed terrorist groups or organizations in 2021, an order which also contained its NSO name.